Kitty is a registered nurse. She uses what she has learned on the job to inspire and encourage others to take control of their health.

 Tip #3: Time Management

 Managing your time appropriately (both at work and at home) is also very important for maintaining a healthy pregnancy and working the night shift.
 This aids in conserving energy, big-time!
-While at work, try to cluster tasks together as much as possible and don't procrastinate on things.
-These two things will help you to not feel so run-down or pressured while working night shift and being pregnant.
+While at work, try to cluster tasks together as much as possible and don't procrastinate.
+These two things will help you to not feel so run-down or pressured while working the night shift and being pregnant.

 Try using these time management tips while at home: